 - Using these interaction types can save time for the agent and reduce errors from the customer.
 Agents can choose these options from the standard response library so they don't have to assemble the pick lists on the fly.

-- After the conversation between the agent and the customer, the agent can classify the chat for reporting purposes via the agent desktop.
+- After the conversation between the agent and the customer, the agent can classify the chat for reporting purposes via the agent workspace.

 Business and Distribution Logic

 Users should never receive unsolicited messages and must have control over the conversation.

 - As long as the conversation is ongoing in Messages, the brand can post to the user as often as they want.
 There are no published time limits for responses.
 This means that the brand could send 100 messages after receiving the first message from the consumer.
 We would advise brands to exercise caution, though, and not "spam" consumers or use it as an outbound solution; we expect providers to monitor this kind of behavior and eventually step in.

 - The consumer can end the conversation in Messages by left-swiping and deleting the message, sending a “Close” command to Genesys.
 Once the conversation is closed, the system cannot send any more messages to the consumer.

 - A brand has 24 hours to respond to a consumer.
 Within that timeframe, bots and agents are allowed to send as many templated or free-form messages as they want.
 Any response by the consumer resets that 24-hour limit.